 In the world of business, checks and cash are simply inefficient.
 They’ve been replaced by more convenient digital payment methods, which offer several advantages for businesses both large and small.

-Virtual cards, for example, simplify expense management across remote teams and give you greater control over where your resources go.
+Virtual cards, for example, simplify expense management across remote teams and allow you to control and secure corporate spend.

 Read on to learn how virtual cards can help scale your business.